navigator-systems/jrx/README.md

 This makes it easy to cross-compile for different environments like Linux, Windows, Raspberry Pi, or even older platforms — all from a single command `jrx build MyProject`.

-The output binaries will be created in the bin directory with the following name sctructure `projectName-OS-ARCH`.
+The output binaries will be created in the bin directory with the following name sctructure `projectName-targetName-OS-ARCH`.

-***Note: If several build targets use the same OS and ARCH these are going to get overwritten.***

 ## 🛡️ Vulnerability Scanning